bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2019-06-06-maintainers.md

 speakers: ['Michael Ford', 'Wladimir van der Laan']
 ---

-# Maintainers view of the Bitcoin Core project

 <https://twitter.com/kanzure/status/1136568307992158208>

 How do the maintainers think or feel everything is going?
 Are there any frustrations?
 Could contributors help eliminate these frustrations?
 That's all I have.